rnelson/RounderWheel/README.md

 ## Details

-This was written on Mac OS X 10.5 (Intel x64) in Java 5 with Ant 1.7 as the build system.
-It might work with newer stuff, but it may not.

-It builds on FreeBSD 14.1/amd64 with OpenJDK 8 and Ant 1.10.
+RounderWheel requires at least Java 8 (1.8).
+It has been tested on FreeBSD 14.1/amd64 with OpenJDK 8, building with Ant 1.10.

 As of 2024, it does not function.
 I'm not sure when it broke and have not diagnosed what is broken.